Natasha Ngan

-Natasha Ngan (born 1990) is an English writer of sci-fi and fantasy young adult fiction, best known for her New York Times bestselling young adult fantasy series Girls of Paper and Fire.
+Natasha Ngan (born 1990) is an English writer of sci-fi and fantasy young adult fiction.
+She is best known for her New York Times bestselling young adult fantasy series Girls of Paper and Fire.

 Personal life

-Ngan was born in St. Albans, Hertfordshire.
-She is mixed-race and grew up between the U.K. and Malaysia.
-She is of Malaysian descent on her mother's side and spent a lot of time there growing up.
-Ngan says that her multicultural upbringing contributed to her wanting to write diverse stories.
-Ngan has always been interested in intercultural relations, which she names as one of the reasons why she studied geography at the University of Cambridge, specializing in cultural geography.
-There, she first developed the idea for what would become her debut novel, The Elites.
+Ngan was born in St Albans, Hertfordshire to an English father and a Chinese-Malaysian mother.
+She spent some of her childhood in Malaysia.
+Ngan says her multicultural upbringing contributed to her wanting to write diverse stories.
+Having been interested in intercultural relations from a young age, Ngan studied geography at the Jesus College, Cambridge, specialising in cultural geography.

+During her time at Cambridge, Ngan first developed the idea for what would become her debut novel The Elites.
 After graduation, she started working for a social media agency in London.
 Aside from writing, she is also a fashion blogger and teaches yoga.

-Her third novel, Girls of Paper and Fire, is inspired by her Chinese-Malaysian heritage.
+Her third novel Girls of Paper and Fire is inspired by her Chinese-Malaysian heritage.